 network.transport has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

-inproc | In-process communication.
-1 |
+| In-process communication.
+1 | In-Process |

-other | Something else (non-IP-based). |
+| Something else (non-IP-based). | Other |

-pipe | Named or anonymous pipe. |
+| Named or anonymous pipe. | Pipe |

-tcp | TCP |
+| TCP | TCP |

-udp | UDP |
+| UDP | UDP |

-unix | Unix domain socket. |
+| Unix domain socket. | Unix Domain Socket |

 Signals that there is only in-process communication not using a "real" network protocol in cases where network attributes would typically be expected.
 Usually, all other network attributes can be left out.

-A estination represents the component within a messaging system where messages are sent to and consumed from.
+A destination represents the component within a messaging system where messages are sent to and consumed from.
 A destination is usually uniquely identified by its name within the messaging system instance.
 Examples of a destination name would be a URL or any other identifier of a specific queue, topic, or other entity within the broker.
 Messaging producer and consumer spans will have the following messaging destination attributes defined.

 | Attribute | Type | Description | Examples |